PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Analysis

-\paragraph{Prompt stability} Next, we quantify how stable the performance of a prompting pattern A is when the dataset, the model or the other parts of the prompts change.
+\paragraph{Prompt stability} Next, we quantify how stable the performance of a prompting pattern A is when the dataset, model or other \revn{prompt components} change.
 To do so, we compute the rankings of prompts that use A before and after the change and then test the similarity of rankings.
-For example, we compute the ranking of \textit{format requirements} on dataset 1.
-Then\se{,} we change the dataset and obtain a second ranking.
+For example, we \revn{rank} \textit{format requirements} on dataset 1, \revn{then} we change the dataset and obtain a second ranking.
 If the first and second ranking are similar\se{,} the performance of different \textit{format requirements} is stable between the two datasets.
 We test this similarity with the Kendall correlation.

-The \textbf{ranking} of a prompting pattern can be computed in several ways, because we evaluate multiple prompts containing the pattern.
-In our example, for each \textit{format requirement} there are multiple evaluated prompts per dataset, i.e., for different base prompts, task descriptions and tasks.
-The performance of a specific \textit{format requirement} in the ranking could, for example, be determined by aggregating its different scores across \textit{base prompts}, \textit{task descriptions}, etc.\ with the mean or median.
+\revn{The \textbf{ranking} of a prompting pattern can be computed in several ways, since multiple templates contain each pattern.} In our example, each \textit{format requirement} has multiple evaluated prompts per dataset, \revn{varying by} base prompts, task descriptions and tasks.
+The performance of a specific \textit{format requirement} in the ranking can, for example, be determined by aggregating its different scores across \textit{base prompts}, \textit{task descriptions}, etc.\ with the mean or median.
 We test the following aggregation methods: mean, median, mean of top 10\%, max, min and saturation \citep{mizrahi2024state}.
 Thereby, we determine that the aggregation with the median leads to the most stable ranking, i.e.\ the highest Kendall correlation between rankings.
 Specifically, we test this by comparing every selection of two aggregation measures in a permutation test (e.g. median vs.\ mean, mean vs.\ max, etc.); see Appendix \S\ref{sign_matrix}.
-For our example, this means that for each different \textit{format requirement} on dataset 1, we compute the median score of \rev{all combinations of} base prompts, task description and task.
-Then, we do the same for the second dataset and check the correlation of the resulting ranking.
+For our example, for each \textit{format requirement} on dataset 1, we compute the median score of \rev{all combinations of} base prompts, task description and task.
+Then, we do the same for the second dataset and check the correlation of the resulting rankings.
 A high correlation of the rankings then indicates that the median performance for all prompts using the \textit{format requirement} is a good indicator of its relative performance on a new dataset.